-Array usage of the applications is reflected in the data.appArray-Density.value metric; the EMPTY program has no arrays, JAVAC has some array accesses (15.471), COMP a significant but not large number (52.15), and COEFF has the highest (160.404).
+Array usage of the applications is reflected in the data.appArrayDensity.value metric; the empty program has no arrays, javac has some array accesses (15.471), compress a significant but not large number (52.15), and Coefficients has the highest (191.89).
 These numbers correspond to a reasonable perception of the relative importance of array usage in these benchmarks.
-Again, the nonapplication versions of this metric indicates the strong influence of startup code; in the data.arrayDensity.value metric, the EMPTY program has a density of 73.496, diluting the value of COEFF's density (150.939), and doubling the density of JAVAC.
-Although JAVAC is a large benchmark in terms of bytecodes touched, it is not a particularly long-running one, and so startup is more evident in the metrics.
-COMP is however largely unaffected; in this case there are enough application bytecode instructions executed to almost eliminate the relative effect of startup.
+Again, the non-application versions of this metric indicates the strong influence of start-up code; in the data.arrayDensity.value metric, the empty program has a density of 73.413, diluting the value of Coefficient's density (150.899), and more than doubling the density of javac.
+Although javac is a large benchmark in terms of bytecodes touched, it is not a particularly long-running one, and so startup is more evident in the metrics.
+Compress is however largely unaffected; in this case there are enough application bytecode instructions executed to almost eliminate the relative effect of startup.